 Since IVF was pioneered by Sir Robert Edwards and Patrick Steptoe in 1978, IVF has helped million of people become parents.
 Here we outline some of the advantages and disadvantages associated with IVF.
-For more information, it is always best to see a fertility specialist who can advise you in more detail about IVF.

 Advantages of IVF

 IVF helps many patients who would be otherwise unable to conceive.
 The ultimate advantage of IVF is achieving a successful pregnancy and a healthy baby.
 IVF can make this a reality for people who would be unable to have a baby otherwise:

 Blocked tubes: For women with blocked or damaged fallopian tubes, IVF provides the best opportunity of having a child using their own eggs.

 Older patients/ patients with a low ovarian reserve: IVF can be used to maximise the chance of older patients conceiving.
 At CREATE, we have great experience with older women and those with low ovarian reserve.
 We use Natural IVF to focus on quality of eggs, rather than quantity.